GabrieleSerussi/universal-adversarial-attack/README.md

 ![TartanVO internal structure](TartanVO_structure.jpeg)
 *The internal structure of TartanVO, the attacked visual odometry model*

 This repository contains the code to train, evaluate and test a universal adversarial patch on the visual odometry model TartanVO.
-The code is based on the original code of the paper "Physical Passive Patch Adversarial Attacks on Visual Odometry Systems" (https://arxiv.org/abs/2207.05729).
+This code is based on the original code of the paper "Physical Passive Patch Adversarial Attacks on Visual Odometry Systems" (https://arxiv.org/abs/2207.05729) and it proposes several modifications.
 The original code can be found at the following link: https://github.com/patchadversarialattacks/patchadversarialattacks

 The main changes compared to the original version are: